 *erratum in the printed book page 50 (Colyton to Lyme) should read 9.25miles rather than 4.75 miles

-Pick up a free guidebook from Tourist Information Centres in East Devon (some may levy a small charge) or from one of the listed businesses.
+Pick up a free guidebook from Tourist Information Points in East Devon (some may levy a small charge) or from one of the listed businesses.
 You can also download it or just take a sneak peek at the digital version below.

 Be inspired by others who have completed the challenge.

 Sarah from Axmouth was looking for something special to do for her 40th birthday....so she did all 40 miles of the East Devon Way - read about her story here.